Pithikos/Geoexplorer/README.md

 Install dependencies
 ========================================================================

-Ubuntu 13.10:
+**Ubuntu 13.10**

 Works out of the box.

-Ubuntu 12.04:
+**Ubuntu 12.04**

     sudo apt-get install python3 python3-lxml

-Windows 7:
+**Windows 7**

-  1. Download and install python3.2 from http://www.python.org/download/releases/3.2.5
+1. Download and install *python3.2* from http://www.python.org/download/releases/3.2.5
 2. Edit windows path:
-     a.
-Control Panel -> System -> Advanced system settings
+..1. *Control Panel* -> *System* -> *Advanced system settings*
-     b.
-Click the Environment variables... button
+..2.
+Click the *Environment variables...* button
-     c.
-Edit PATH and append ;C:\python32\
+..3.
+Edit *PATH* and append *;C:\python32\*
-  3. Install the lxml3.2 from http://pypi.python.org/pypi/lxml/3.2.4
+3. Install the *lxml3.2* from http://pypi.python.org/pypi/lxml/3.2.4

 Usage
 ========================================================================

-  1. Run "python3 examples/<example>.py", substituting <example> with one
+  1. Run `python3 examples/<example>.py`, substituting <example> with one
      of the example files
-  2. Open /GUI/index.html with a webbrowser to see live what is going on
+  2. Open `GUI/index.html` with a webbrowser to see live what is going on

+Some services like *Google Radar* require an **API** key.
+You can edit that by adding it in the source (ie. examples/google_radar_search.py).

-A folder called *log* will be created at the current directory.
+Once running, a folder called *log* will be created at the current directory.
 This folder with be populated with log files on-the-fly.
+These can be used to debug the search and see the results.

 Configuration